BrushlessPower/SBUS2-Telemetry/README.md

 Tested with Arduino Pro Mini with 8MHz and 16MHz -> with external Inverters

-Tested with Futaba T14SG and T18MZ
+Tested with Futaba T14SG;T18MZ and T10J

-Tested with R7008
+Tested with R7008 and R3006SB

 ### Inverter Schematic